The Storm

 Finishing his coffee, Sid looked up.
 Slap!
 Before he could even realize what had happened, he felt the burning sensation on his left cheek.
 As he adjusted his pair of glasses, he looked into the burning eyes of Neha.
 They were brimming with tears.
 She was shaking with anger.
 "How dare you?" she almost yelled at him.

 He looked around.
 People had started noticing them.
 He coolly looked at her.
 "Don't make a scene out here, Neha."
 She couldn't control herself.
 She tried to hit him again.
 He caught her hand.
 Without raising his voice, he said, "The soap operas have gone to your head.
 Don't act so melodramatic.
 There's no point in making a scene."
 His voice had a coldness that she had never heard before.
 It sent a chill down her spine.
-She felt his strong grip on her arm.
-It was hurting.
-She had come here with a lot of anger.
-She didnt know exactly what she expected from him.
-Maybe a sense of guilt, apologies, a desperate attempt to cover up.
-But she hadn't expected this.
-She got a little weak in the knees.
-She sat down.
-He let her hand go.

 Read more...